openstack/ironic-inspector/README.rst

 Version Support Matrix
 ----------------------

+**ironic-inspector** currently requires bare metal API version ``1.6`` to be provided by Ironic.
+This version is available starting with Ironic Kilo release.

 Here is a mapping between Ironic versions and supported **ironic-inspector** versions.
 The Standalone column shows which **ironic-inspector** versions can be used in standalone mode with each Ironic version.
 The Inspection Interface